ScottyLabs/doberman/README.md

 Target for Prometheus is set to <http://localhost:9090/>.
 Go to Alerts panel on the top toolbar for alerts info, and Status > Target health panel for current endpoint statuses.

 Target for Grafana is <http://localhost:3000/>.
-Go to Dashboards > Prometheus Blackbox Exporter in the left menu for the main dashboard.
+Go to Dashboards > Prometheus Blackbox Exporter in the left menu for the main dashboard, > Prometheus 2.0 Stats for Prometheus metrics.

 Currently, there are four alerts: `WebsiteDown` (fires if website has been down for > 1 minute), `WebsiteSlow` (fires if website takes > 5 seconds to respond),`SSLCertExpirySoon` (fires if SSL certificate is < 1 week from expiring), `WebsitePerformanceDegradation` (fires if website is taking longer and longer to respond over past 5 mintes).
 Note that <http://httpstat.us/503> is expected to be down, and <https://httpbin.org/delay/6.7> is expected to be slow.
 All other endpoints should be alive and kicking (metaphorically speaking).